 - Can reduce the risk of developing Alzheimer’s disease by 33 percent

 - Can decrease depression and reduce anxiety better than medications or behavioral therapy

 The CDC’s Guide to Community Prevention section, “Creation of or Enhanced Access to Places for Physical Activity Combined with Informational Outreach Activities,” gave trails the highest marks with a Strong Evidence of Effectiveness rating.
+Moreover, the CDC's Community Preventative Services Task Force found sufficient evidence that combining a pedestrian/bicycle built environment intervention with a land use and environmental design intervention was effective in increasing physical activity and recommends it as a strategy.
 Trails can be a valuable primary prevention tool by providing a safe and cost-effective way for individuals to acquire physical activity outdoors.